-President Thomas Jefferson commissioned Watch Hill Lighthouse in 1807 and today visitors can get an up-close-and-personal look at this historic landmark that sits on a majestic peninsula near Westerly, Rhode Island.
+President Thomas Jefferson commissioned Watch Hill Lighthouse in 1807, and today, visitors can get an up-close-and-personal look at this historic landmark that sits on a majestic peninsula near Westerly, Rhode Island.
 A private one-half-mile road leads to the lighthouse from the quaint village of Watch Hill, which translates to a 10-minute walk.

 Lighthouse Access - Daily: 8:00 a.m. to Sunset

-- July 1 - Labor Day (Tuesday - Thursday): 1:00 to 3:00 p.m.
+Lighthouse Museum - July 1 - Labor Day (Tuesday - Thursday): 1:00 to 3:00 p.m.